openpmix/prrte/docs/session-directory.rst

 This is done to enable quick and easy cleanup in the event that PRRTE is unable to fully cleanup after itself.

+More detail on session directories is provided in the How Things Work :ref:`session directory <session-dir-detail-label>` section.

 Directory location
 ------------------